yallport/sdc-EOgmaNeo/README.md

 ### Camera ###

 The camera is mounted to the front of the truck.

 To test if the camera works:

     from picamera import PiCamera
     camera = PiCamera()
     camera.capture('image.jpg')

 I used [this mount](https://github.com/ylustina/sdc-EOgmaNeo/blob/master/rustler_mount.stl) to mount the camera for the Raspberry Pi to the truck.
 It doesn't perfectly slide onto the truck, and is made for the GoPro, but with some epoxy, it got the job done.
 Please let me know if you find something better!

 ### Arduino and Breadboard ###

 The breadboard is used to multiplex the power and ground pins.
-The power cables connected at the breadboard are:
+There should be 3 in each + and -.
+The power and the ground cables connected at the breadboard are:

 - Arduino